Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-edge/product-variable.md

-// create an Experience Event and send it using the AEP Edge extension let xdmData =  ["commerce":commerce,"productListItems":productListItems,"eventType":"commerce.purchases"] as [String : Any] let event = ExperienceEvent(xdm: xdmData, datasetIdentifier: "60106c7230c86f1948613a91") Edge.sendEvent(experienceEvent: event)
+// create an Experience Event and send it using the AEP Edge extension let xdmData =  ["commerce":commerce,"productListItems":productListItems,"eventType":"commerce.purchases"] as [String : Any] let event = ExperienceEvent(xdm: xdmData, datasetIdentifier: "your-dataset-id") Edge.sendEvent(experienceEvent: event)
 ```

 The alternative to using raw dictionaries for your XDM data is building a concrete class based on your XDM schema.
-For more information, see the XDMSchema protocol at https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge/edge-api-reference#public-classes, and the commerce example in [AEP SDK Sample App for iOS](https://github.com/adobe/aepsdk-sample-app-ios/tree/main/Swift).
+For more information, see the XDMSchema protocol in [Edge API public classes](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge/edge-api-reference#public-classes) and the commerce example in [AEP SDK Sample App for iOS](https://github.com/adobe/aepsdk-sample-app-ios/tree/main/Swift).

 {% endtab %}